Request Quote » Request Quote »

 • For architectural surveys, point cloud files are imported to software like Revit® to create a point cloud to BIM model.

-• A macro to micro approach can be utilized to prioritize elements like floors, walls, roofs, etc.
+• A macro-to-micro approach can be utilized to prioritize elements like floors, walls, roofs, etc.

 • Revit helps modelers select parametric families to enhance productivity for heritage buildings.